ssjjcao/Jungle/readme.md

 Final project for *Introduction to Java Programming* Fall 2016.

 ----------
-Developed on my old laptop, so the UI may be ugly now.
+Developed on my old PC, so the UI may be ugly now.